Hardiness zones

 USDA 9-10 (arid zones only)

-Landscape Use: Xeriscape, native gardens, Mojave Desert restoration projects, low growing and spreading filler plant, mass plantings, highway medium plantings
+Landscape Use: Xeriscape, desert native plantings, desert restoration projects, low growing and spreading filler plant, mass plantings, highway medium plantings.

-Growth Habit: Winter active, highly branched and dense, summer dormant and will become leafless during long periods without water, irrigation will increase size.
+Growth Habit: Evergreen, mostly herbaceous perennial subshrub, winter active, highly branched and dense to 2-feet tall with slightly greater spread.
+It is generally quiescent during summer and can become leafless during long periods without water, irrigation will increase vigor and size.

 Flowers & Fruits: Small yellow flowers with staminate and pistallate heads on a single plant.
 Fruits bur-like and ranging in color from golden to purple to brown.